emacs-ng/emacs-ng/README.md

 # Features

 ## Javascript
 This code is a strictly additive layer, it changes no elisp functionality, and should be able to merge upstream patches cleanly.
-JS tests can be run by building the editor and executing `cd test && ../src/emacs --batch -l js/bootstrap.el`.
+JS tests can be run by building the editor and executing `cd test/js && ../../src/emacs --batch --eval '(deno "test" "--allow-read" "--allow-write" "main.js")'`.

 To learn more about JavaScript and TypeScript, it is recommended you check out [Getting Started](https://github.com/emacs-ng/emacs-ng/blob/master/getting-started.md), [Using Deno](https://github.com/emacs-ng/emacs-ng/blob/master/using-deno.md), and [Advanced Features](https://github.com/emacs-ng/emacs-ng/blob/master/adv-features.md)